in-love-with-anime/in-love-with-anime/README.md

 - 👋 Hi, I’m Valeriia
 - 👀 I’m interested in anime
 - 🌱 I’m currently learning English
-- 💞️ I have a dream and GOIt helps me in it
+- 💞️ I have a dream to become a programmer
 - 📫 How to reach me vall.bell91@gmail.com